siberianfox/tinygwiki/TinyGv8-Production-Test-Instructions-for-Revision-2-Tester.md

 In Coolterm:
 * Enter `$test=1` to start the on-board tests

-* **SETUP STEP 1** Inspect the test rig and verify against the picture above
- 1. Verify that you have at least two 1 inch 4/40 hex standoffs available to secure the DUT to the tester
-* **SETUP STEP 2** Turn off DUT POWER using switch on right side of test jig and connect the AC power cord
-* **SETUP STEP 3** Plug in 5v wall unit and apply power to BBB board via the barrel jack located on the front, right side.
-The blue PWR LED next to the barrel connector should be lit.
-* **SETUP STEP 4** Hit reset on the BBB.
-Reset will take 30-40 seconds to complete.
-After a brief pause the 4 indicator lights should flash.
-Reset is complete when the right-most blue indicator LED (of the 4) is lit and the other three are not lit. and the AVRISP.
-* **SETUP STEP 5** Align motor flags so they all point vertically - i.e. the 12:00 position.
-Note: Do not attempt to position flags if green lights are lit on a DUT, as they are locked.
-* **SETUP STEP 6** Setup the laptop for testing using these steps:
- 1. Turn on laptop power using the power button at the top left
- 1. Once the computer has booted (Windows started) click on the CoolTerm icon to start CoolTerm.
-Ignore the warning that there are no serial ports.
-There will be once you connect a DUT to the USB (later).
-Click OK to ignore (Perhaps twice).
- 1. Connect a USB cable to the laptop (not the DUT, yet)

 Setup is now complete.
 CoolTerm will be used for every DUT tested.